kitab-project-org/kitab-project-org.github.io/_pages/research/latest-programme.md

 Didactic Disputes: A History of Ashʿarism from 8th/14th-century Tunis\
 *Caitlyn Olson, New York University Abu Dhabi*

 Constructing a Historical Narrative of Sunni Theology: Ibn al-Mibrad’s (d.
-909/1503) Genealogy of Ḥanbalī Uṣūl al-Dīn\
+909/1503) Genealogy of Ḥanbalī *Uṣūl al-Dīn*\
 *Arjan Post, KU Leuven*

-Contextualizing the Theological Enterprise of Saʿd al-Dīn al-Taftāzānī (d.
-792/1390)\
+Unravelling the “Postclassical”: Characterising Philosophical Theology After Fakhr al-Dīn al-Rāzī (d.
+606/1210))\
 *Tariq Mir, SOAS, University of London*

 Building the Future upon the Ruins of an Exalted Past.
 The Islamic Golden Age Topos in the Writings of the Nahḍa Intellectuals\